gautengCCI/gautengCCI.github.io/README.md

 # Gauteng Creative Sector Supportive Infrastructure Map

 An interactive data-driven map visualising the supportive infrastructure for the Cultural and Creative Industries (CCIs) in Gauteng, South Africa.
-The project highlights **government entities, associations, incubators, hubs, festivals, awards, residencies, and other initiatives** that create opportunities for creatives — from open calls and mentorship programmes to collections and partnerships.
+It visualises key mechanisms that support the creative industries sector Gauteng, South Africa’s most populous and economically vibrant province — from government entities, associations, incubators, and hubs to galleries, academic partnerships, and private initiatives.
+While not exhaustive, it highlights selected examples where innovative infrastructure and programming, based on our research, appear to be strengthening the Cultural and Creative Industries.
 The map was developed by [INCCA](https://incca.org.za), drawing on research from the **2024 Inclusive Economies Programme**, a collaboration between the **Gauteng City-Region Observatory (GCRO)** and the **Gauteng Department of Economic Development (GDED)**.

 ---